 Over the past decade sustainability has become increasingly integrated in all areas of campus activity at Acadia.
-Students, faculty and staff have all played a sigifcant role in helping make Acadia a living model of social, economic and environmental sustainability.
+Students, faculty and staff have all played a signifcant role in helping make Acadia a model of social, financial and environmental sustainability.
 Energy upgrades, the Acadia Community Farm, Trayless dining and the annual campus sustainability week event are just a few accomplishments.
 Read more about the history of sustainability at Acadia

-In 2006 Acadia became a signatory to the Talloires Declaration, a 10 point action plan to incorporate sustainability and environmental literacy into all aspects of university activities.
+In 2006 Acadia became a signatory to the Talloires Declaration, a 10-point action plan to incorporate sustainability and environmental literacy into all aspects of university activities.
 This framework informs all activities of the Acadia Sustainability Office.
+Acadia is committed to the following actions:

 Association for Advancement of Sustainability in Higher Education